23rd Virginia Infantry Battalion: Droop Mountain

 The Battle of Droop Mountain occurred in Pocahontas County, West Virginia, on November 6, 1863.
 In this battle, a Union brigade commanded by Averell defeated a smaller force commanded by Echols.
-With Patton as his brigade leader, Echols arrived at Droop Mountain with reinforcements for a smaller force already at the top of the mountain.
+Averell's objective was to move south past Droop Mountain to Lewisburg, West Virginia, where he would join another Union brigade moving from Charleston to Lewisburg, to drive out a Confederate force stationed there.
+The second part of his objective, which was the principal goal, was to advance further south and destroy a railroad bridge over the New River—which would make it difficult for two Confederate divisions commanded by Lieutenant General James Longstreet to return to Virginia from Tennessee.
+To protect Lewisburg and the railroad, Echols arrived at Droop Mountain with Patton as his brigade leader.
+He reinforced a smaller unit already at the top of the mountain.
 The smaller force was commanded by Colonel William L. "Mudwall" Jackson.
 As part of Patton's brigade, Derrick's Battalion was temporarily commanded by Major William Blessing.
 Echols placed Derrick's Battalion on his extreme right, putting the men on the right side of the road to Lewisburg at the summit of the mountain.

 Averell placed artillery and one cavalry regiment on his left, and three mounted infantry regiments occupied the center.
 They needed to get past the mountain to continue toward Lewisburg.
-Averell planned an attack where a portion of his troops would divert the attention of the Confederates with artillery from the front and left, while a 1,175-man force would covertly flank Echols from the right.
-The plan worked well, and Confederate troops fled in panic.
+Averell planned an attack where a portion of his troops would divert the attention of the Confederates with artillery from the front and left, while a 1,175-man force would covertly flank Echols from the Union right (Confederate left).
+To counter the flanking maneuver (and pleas for help), Derrick's Battalion (except one company) was shifted to the Confederate left.
+The Union plan worked well, and eventually Confederate troops fled in panic.
 Derrick's Battalion had 5 killed, 26 wounded, and 29 captured for a total of 60 casualties.
 For all Confederate troops, 33 were killed, 121 wounded, and 122 captured for a total of 276 casualties.
+Echols' men escaped south before the Union brigade from Charleston arrived at Lewisburg, and Averell did not continue south to the railroad because of rumors that heavy Confederate reinforcements were arriving at the New River bridge.
 Although some historians conclude that Confederate resistance in West Virginia collapsed after this battle, the fighting may have simply shifted to the Shenandoah Valley.